cuthbertLab/music21/buildDoc/rst/quickStart.rst

     :width: 600

-Again, we can view the componetns of the Part with the 'text' option for the show() method:
+Again, we can view the components of the Part with the 'text' option for the show() method:

 >>> sBach[0].show('text')
 {0.0} <music21.instrument.Instrument P1: Soprano: Instrument 1>